-Your assignment should be approximately 1000 words long.
+Your assignment should be approximately 4 pages long in JDF.
 This is neither a minimum nor a maximum, but rather a heuristic to simply describe the level of depth we would like to see.
 Feel free to write more, or if you believe you can complete the assignment in fewer words, feel free to write less.
 Please make sure to include the question text itself so that your peer reviews know what you were asked to answer.

 This is an individual assignment.
 Even if you already plan to work on a team for the project, this assignment should still be completed individually.

 Late work is not accepted without advanced agreement except in cases of medical or family emergencies.
 In the case of such an emergency, please contact the Dean of Students.